tejalb/Obama_McCain_2008/README.md

 6) map.py

 It is useful to see the state-wise donations for each candidate.
 In order to draw the states, I used a wrapper provided on http://dataiap.github.io/dataiap/ which draws a colored state given its name.
 Some state abbreviations in the dataset were missing or corrupted; these were filtered out before drawing.
-Here are the state-wise donations for Obama and McCain:
+Here are the state-wise donations for Obama and McCain.
+The darker shades correspond to larger donations.

 ![alt_tag](https://cloud.githubusercontent.com/assets/7156397/5521605/2f1395c2-8973-11e4-8f35-9361fd1e0f12.png)